Hamidalavi/examid-gaming-journey/README.md

 > [!IMPORTANT]
 **Fingertip touch position may change slightly as you pay attention to the game; so I don't recommend to overthink about mechanics and touching directions; just play and have fun with your phone**

-9. I do a lot of strafing while aiming, because it makes me more accurate when shooting
+9. I do a lot of strafing while aiming, because it makes me more accurate when shooting, because there is no friction in touch screen (if you have minor friction, use finger sleeves)
 10. Now I'm **focusing on enemies** instead of center dot, crosshair, environment and movements in any pov (hipfire, ADS, strafe, leaning, mounting a gun, tac stance and etc).
 I can play shooter games even without crosshair; it just indicates the middle of the touch screen, the main thing is focusing on every phone pixel you want to do
 11. Blinking is like changing the magazine of a gun.
 My eyes are always open when I focus on the enemy.
 When I'm done, I relieve eye fatigue with a wink
 12. Finally, the brain **optimized the fingers' movements** and now my entire focus is on the game